Usires/WoW_FlyCam/readme.md

 Copy the `FlyCam` folder into your `World of Warcraft/_retail_/Interface/AddOns/` directory and enable the addon in the character selection AddOns menu.

----- DEUTSCH ----
+---

-# FlyCam – World of Warcraft Addon
+# :de: FlyCam – World of Warcraft Addon

 FlyCam passt die Kameradistanz automatisch an, wenn du in World of Warcraft (Retail) auf einen Flugreittier auf- oder absteigst.